 How to protect yourself

 Identity theft can happen to anyone.
-If you believe you have been a victim of scam, you can contact the Federal Trade Commission (FTC) immediately to file a report.
+If you believe you have been a victim of a scam, you can contact the Federal Trade Commission (FTC) immediately to file a report.
 The FTC collects all complaints related to financial and identity fraud.
 You can do it online at identitytheft.gov or by phone at 1-877-382-4357 (9:00 AM – 8:00 PM, ET).

 Immediately contact your bank and credit card company to file a report, and remember to ask if there is any kind of fraud coverage included in the services they provide to you.